|Part-Time. See Additional Teaching Mode Information for more info.

 Graduates of this programme will be in a position to compete for more specialised roles in the paramedical field.
 Competition for these places is high and having a level 8 BSc qualification will provide you with a strong foundation to compete and give you options to specialise further in the future.

-Applicants will be required to submit a personal statement indicating on their application form their reasons for wishing to enter this programme.
+- Applicants will be required to submit a personal statement indicating their reasons for wishing to enter this programme.

-Candidates whose first language is not English must meet the University's English language requirements.
+- Applicants whose first language is not English must meet the University's English Language Entry Requirements.

 Fees and Costs